iyaja/traci/docs/_includes/content.md

     <img src="{{site.baseurl}}/assets/img/lambertian.png">
 </div>

-As a sidenote, our earlier decision to implement materials as structured `enum` variants paid off, as adding a new BRDF was simply a matter of introducing a new variant in the `Material` definition and implementing a `scatter
+As a sidenote, our earlier decision to implement materials as structured `enum` variants paid off, as adding a new BRDF was simply a matter of introducing a new variant in the `Material` definition and implementing a correspoding `scatter` function.

 # Conclusion